2025ac05855-amit/MachineLearning-Assignment2/README.md

 | Naive Bayes              | **0.807616** | **0.855432** | **0.766185** | **0.646830** | **0.670212** | **0.395394** |
 | Random Forest (Ensemble) | **0.861201** | **0.918010** | **0.835346** | **0.761603** | **0.788240** | **0.592376** |

-### Source of Evaluation Results

-The complete calculated results are automatically saved by the notebook to:python_models/model_performance_metrics.csv The model comparison visualization is saved as: python_models/model_performance_comparison.png

 # Observations on Model Performance